dehydr8/elevation-of-privilege/README.md

 Elevation of Privilege (EoP) is the easy way to get started and learn threat modeling.
 It is a card game that developers, architects or security experts can play.

+The deployed version can be found here: https://elevation-of-privilege.herokuapp.com/

 ## Running
 There are two components that need to be started in order to run the game.
 1. Server